binod132/DevOps_Handson/ArgoCD/README.md

 Handson 2
-In this handson ou will learn how to install ArgoCD on Minikube and Access ArgoCD on a Web browser.
+In this handson you will learn how to install ArgoCD on Minikube and Access ArgoCD on a Web browser.
 Pre-requisite:
 Minikube running
 Docker installed and logged in